hastearcade/haste-sdk/README.md

 ## Developer Documentation

-Please visit our [Documentation](https://docs.hastearcade.com/) site for details on integration of Haste ILP into your game.
+Please visit our [Documentation](https://docs.hastearcade.com/) site for details on integration of Haste HLP into your game.

 ## Background

-Welcome to the world’s first ILP Arcade.
-Haste Arcade is a platform filled with ILP Games built by developers all around the world.
-Unlike traditional online games, ILP Games found on the Haste Arcade platform adhere to an exciting new real-time "Instant Leaderboard Payout" structure that was invented and made popular by Haste’s founding team members.
+Welcome to the world’s first HLP Arcade.
+Haste Arcade is a platform filled with HLP Games built by developers all around the world.
+Unlike traditional online games, HLP Games found on the Haste Arcade platform adhere to an exciting new real-time "Haste Leaderboard Payout" structure that was invented and made popular by Haste’s founding team members.

 Imagine going to your local arcade, inserting 25 cents into the gaming console, posting a high score on Pac-Man, and then getting paid 2.5 cents every time subsequent players play the game but fail to beat your score.
 Now consider holding the top score in a global online arcade where millions of daily players are playing the game but failing to beat your score, and earning 2.5 cents per play.
 This is a "game changer".
 This is Haste Arcade.